MasterPupoy/crusader-no-handbook/drafts/coding-standards.md

 "single" param is not a hard rule, we could use multiple labeled obj params for complex params/functions if needed, always group related params to a single obj

 ## other `function` constructs
-for more function related stuff (read on function composition -`compose` & `pipe`, currying, and other constructs we can leverage with having closures and first-class function support)
+for more function related stuff (read on function composition -`compose` & `pipe`, currying, and other constructs we can leverage from having closures and first-class function support)